Zylashro/data-index-project/README.md

 ```
 cd data-index-project
 ```
-4. After you've done that, make sure npm is installed and run the following to get all the JS dependencies
+4. After you've done that, make sure Node is installed and run the following to get all the JS dependencies
 ```
 npm install
 ```